Saturday, February 15, 2020

 First, how does Jesus respond to people caught in the web of sexual confusion and sexual sin?
 I direct you to John 4, where Jesus has a respectful discussion with a woman who has had multiple sexual relationships.
 In John 8, he refuses to condemn a woman caught in the act of adultery.
 In Luke 7, we find another occasion in which Jesus extends forgiveness to a woman who has had a loose sexual history.
 In all these cases, he refuses to isolate them, or to heap upon them shame and guilt.
 In fact, I offer that the response of Jesus is consistently in this direction – except when it came to those in political and religious authority.
 Regardless of what Jesus may have expected from his followers regarding divorce and re-marriage, he clearly would not want them to adopt the harsh attitudes of the Pharisees of his day.

 Second, I invite you to reflect upon the nature of the ancient household.
 Proper household management was a matter of crucial social and political concern.
 The parallel to our culture would be a reflection on family and work.
 To upset the household was a potential threat to the order of society.
 The attraction to the early Christian movement of women and slaves made it suspect.
 Paul may have needed to respond to the accusation.
 The type of guidance offered assumes that Paul respected the social order and assumed that his churches would need to live in it.
 The guidance of Paul here is at least consistent with other passages.
-For example, in I Corinthians 11:2-16, Paul urges women to wear a veil as a sign that they are under authority.
+For example, in I Cor 11:2-16, Paul urges women to wear a veil as a sign that they are under authority.
 God made woman from man and for the sake of man, an obvious reference to the story in Genesis 1-3, but we see their interdependence in the fact that man comes to live through woman.
 In any case, he respects the “custom” of the woman wearing a covering for her head, even though he finds no such custom in the churches.
 Yet, while he assumes in I Corinthians 11 that women will pray and prophecy in church, he says in 14:34-36 that women are to remain silent in church because they are subordinate to the husband.
-In I Corinthians 7:20-24, Paul offers the general advice that if one becomes a follower of Christ as a slave, one should remain a slave.
+In I Cor 7:20-24, Paul offers the general advice that if one becomes a follower of Christ as a slave, one should remain a slave.
 In the letter to Philemon, Paul has run into a run-a-way slave, and now asks the master for the freedom of the slave Onesimus so that he can serve Paul.
 The point here is that Paul respects the master and slave relationship.
 Interestingly, the assumption is that each member of the household Paul treats as a moral agent with a choice to make.
 The code for the household becomes part of the apostolic wisdom.
 To state the obvious, in Proverbs, we find abundant advice for parents, husbands, wives, children, masters, and slaves.

 If we read with open mind and heart, we will find that the nature of the household would change dramatically if Christians followed the advice of the apostles.
 Marriage would become more like a partnership of mutual love.
 Raising children would become a compassionate enterprise.
 The master-slave relation would dissolve in practice, if not in official structure.

 Husband-wife were central to the household.
 It would have been normal to guide the wife to submit to the husband.
 The challenge the New Testament offers is that the husband love the wife, even as Christ loved the church.
 Here is a transformation of ordinary life.
 We find a reflection on the puzzling nature of romantic love in the Song of Solomon.
-Ephesians 5:21-33, Colossians 3:18, and I Peter 3:1-7 offer some different guidance, considering the character and virtue the Christian community seeks to develop.
-We see another example of life in the household in I Corinthians 5, 6:12-7:40.
+Ephesians 5:21-33, Col 3:18, and I Peter 3:1-7 offer some different guidance, considering the character and virtue the Christian community seeks to develop.
+We see another example of life in the household in I Cor 5, 6:12-7:40.
 The point I would stress is that secular culture has changed the ordering of family and work in significant ways.
 While our advice regarding family and work would change, one should conduct it in a similar spirit as did Paul.
-A general principle (I Corinthians 7:17-24) is that they are to remain in the outward, socially acceptable setting in which they found Christ.
+A general principle (I Cor 7:17-24) is that they are to remain in the outward, socially acceptable setting in which they found Christ.
 The key point is that God has bought all of them with a price.
 In that sense, every member of the highly structured household is on the same footing.

 Third, let us consider the unique challenge that divorce and remarriage presented to the operation of the ancient household.
 The issues affected the structure of the basic unit economic unit of society.
 We can easily see why Jesus said that a woman must not separate from her husband and a husband must not separate from his wife, and even why the divorced must remain unmarried, given the hope for reconciliation.
 Such counsel protected the vulnerable woman from the male who misuses his social power.
 We can all agree that the plan of God is life-long union.
 Yet, we dare not interpret as church law that which Jesus gave as ethical ideal.
-Paul (I Corinthians 7:10-16) considers a possibility that did not fall under the general rule he had from Jesus (Luke 16:18; Matthew 5:32, 19:9).
+Paul (I Cor 7:10-16) considers a possibility that did not fall under the general rule he had from Jesus (Luke 16:18; Matt 5:32, 19:9).
 He counseled that if an unbelieving spouse wants a divorce, the Christian should allow that happen.
 The believer is no longer bound to that marriage, meaning the believer is free to remarry.
 We see Paul taking a pastoral approach to the new situation, showing his consistency with the teaching and action of Jesus.
 Many churches are right to make such adjustments in our secular culture.
 I invite you to consider the pastoral approach of the church to the human brokenness expressed in divorce.
 The basis for looking at divorce and remarriage differently is the changed cultural setting and (I emphasize this) the biblical conversation we see occurring.

 Fourth, church tradition has had a responsibility to keep the conversation going.
 Divorce and re-marriage are examples of the dialogue within the biblical tradition and within the tradition of the church.
 The church tradition assumes from a theological perspective that human beings cannot dissolve marriage.
 Yet, the direction of the Bible and the tradition on this matter, the allowance for divorce and remarriage became a pastoral necessity.
 In later tradition, the death of the person from one is divorced becomes another sufficient allowance for remarriage.
 The Orthodox Church has taken this path before the church of the west did in that it considered the possibility of two divorces as allowable.
 It also considered that after the second divorce, the church would not remarry, for the person ought to consider the possibility that marriage is simply not for him or her.
 The ecumenical councils of the church deal with second marriages in a variety of ways, all stressing the seriousness of divorce.
 They give guidance on what happens if a man marries a divorced woman, and then wants to become clergy.
 They give guidance on the procedure for penance if someone divorces.
 Just as the New Testament considered proper grounds for divorce, the tradition continues that discussion, as well as grounds sufficient for a second marriage.
 In the context of sexuality, ecumenical councils defended marriage against attacks from the growing celibate community.
 The growing Christianizing of European culture led to less tolerance of divorce and even more so of remarriage.

-Fifth, the proper grounds or rationales for divorce and remarriage are serious matters.
+Fifth, the proper grounds or rationale for divorce and remarriage are serious matters.
 If one assumes that both partners of the marriage are Christian, they receive the blessing of the church, and the culture supports Christian teaching and values, one ought not to be surprised that divorce and remarriage have less tolerance.
 However, the church continued its struggle to identify proper grounds.
 This means that the church is not against divorce.
 Rather, from a pragmatic perspective, it seeks to give spiritual and moral guidance as to the proper occasion for it.

 God takes the act of divorce seriously.
 Anyone who has been through a divorce knows that there is plenty of sin to go around.
 We also know it represents a human failure and falls short of God’s intent in marriage.
 Even if one is attentive to the relationship, one never knows the darkness that may reside within.
 The woman may have a deep anger toward men that only marriage brings to the surface.
 The man may have residual anger the spills toward the woman and children.
 In both cases, the marriage may bring out the worst rather than the best.
 Sexual experimentation may reside deeply within either the man or woman.
 None of this darkness demands divorce.
 Yet, the church must offer its spiritual guidance that respects scripture and tradition, while also respecting the demands of a new cultural setting.
 The value of commitment and fidelity, the value of raising children, and the value of entering a relationship genuinely other in terms of sexuality, helps us to experience the good that God intends.
 Marriage and family are the primary ethical and moral training ground for us as human beings.
 God treats divorce seriously.
 God treats it as the ethical, moral, and spiritual issue that it is, rather than as an item of law.
 Therefore, the Bible does not mean that divorce and remarriage are unforgivable.
 Whatever sin we experience in divorce, God is fully capable of forgiving that sin.
 Further, as God forgives, God forgets.
 The same needs to become true of the church.
 We have the obvious biblical emphasis upon our need for grace and forgiveness because of sin.
 Therefore, a view consistent with the dialogue the Bible began would be that divorce is permissible, even if it is not a righteous choice.
 In an imperfect world, people sometimes make choices that are the lesser of evils.
 Further, I suggest that remarriage is not an adulterous condition.
 Sexual relations within the second marriage are holy.

-33 In the form of holy law, "Again, you have heard that it was said to those of ancient times, "You shall not swear falsely, the ninth commandment, but carry out the vows you have made to the Lord.'
-34 But I say to you, Do not swear at all, either by heaven, for it is the throne of God, 35 or by the earth, for it is his footstool, or by Jerusalem, for it is the city of the great King.
+Matthew 5:33-37 are exhortations around oaths in the legal style.[25]
+The source is Matthew but with a relationship with James 5:12 as well, where James urges his readers not to swear at all, either by heaven or earth, but rather, let your Yes be Yes and No be no. 33 The first clause contains the opposing standpoint:"Again, you have heard that it was said to those of ancient times, "You shall not swear falsely, the ninth commandment, but carry out the vows you have made to the Lord.'
+The second clause contains the new standpoint: 34 But I say to you, Do not swear at all, either by heaven, for it is the throne of God, 35 or by the earth, for it is his footstool, or by Jerusalem, for it is the city of the great King.
 The concern shows that, like Judaism of his time, Jesus had a concern for the sanctification of the name of God.
 36 And do not swear by your head, for you cannot make one hair white or black.
 37 Let your word be "Yes, Yes' or "No, No'; anything more than this comes from the evil one.
 The point is that they are to let their word be yes or no. They are to be honest and truthful in all they do.
 Anything more than this comes from the evil one.
 Even in the Hellenistic world, the oath was undignified and contrary to ethical principles.
 The person should be reliable, rather than need an oath toward some external authority.
 Critique of oaths may take on an enlightenment, antireligious note: appeal to the gods is superfluous because the reliability of the human being along is decisive.
 The true sage does not need oaths because he carries God in himself.
 To swear an oath means to pull God down into human affairs.
 One finds many of these Hellenistic motifs again in Philo.
 Jesus demands unrestricted truthfulness of the human word.
-The reliability of the human being alone is decisive.
+The reliability of the human being alone is decisive.[26]
 Interestingly, according to Josephus, the Essenes rejected oaths so much so that Herod released them from the fealty oath of subjects.
 In rabbinic Judaism, the point was to prevent the misuse of the divine name by false or superfluous oaths.
 Matthew 23:16-22 may testify to the limited sense in which this prohibition found interpretation in early Christianity.
 In that passage, Jesus calls the Pharisees hypocrites for not taking oaths seriously.
 Paul also made use of the oath.

 [4] Verses 21-22a mirror a time when special rules were applied to behavior within the community of believers.

-[5] --Eugene Peterson, Under the Unpredictable Plant: An Exploration in Vocational Holiness (Eerdmans, 1992), 157.
+[8] Eugene Peterson, Under the Unpredictable Plant: An Exploration in Vocational Holiness (Eerdmans, 1992), 157.

-[6] Verses 23-24, even though from a time when the sacrificial system was active, has the terminology of Matthew.
+[9] Verses 23-24, even though from a time when the sacrificial system was active, has the terminology of Matthew.
+(Bultmann, The History of the Synoptic Tradition, 1921, 1931, 1958), 132, a variant of Mark 11:25, suggests it is the original form.

 [19] Some scholars think it refers metaphorically to the body of the Christian community, at a time when it had to develop regulations for excluding members who did not conform to patterns of accepted behavior.
 To lop off members appeared preferable to having a contaminated body.
 Of course, the saying suggests that one should prefer a crippled body to the repeated ravages of temptation.